 Personally, I am not changing anything for my retirement accounts.
 I will still rebalance annually and keep buying the same percentage of U.S. stocks, international stocks, REITs, and U.S. bonds every month.

 However, when it comes to my taxable brokerage account, no new dollars are going to U.S. stocks.
-Most of my new money is going into international stocks, crypto, or art (and farmland once I become an accredited investor).
+Most of my new money is going into international stocks, crypto (with caution), or art (and farmland once I become an accredited investor).
 I have also made a slight increase to my emergency fund which is in cash.
 This is how I sin a little.
 You may find something else that works better for you.

 Is this strategy foolproof?
 Of course not.
 U.S. stocks could end up ripping upward for another few years.
 But if they don’t, then you will be glad you sinned a little.
 Happy investing and thank you for reading!